-1. The scorekeeper tallies each player's score, entering it after each turn.
+- Each player is in charge of tallying their own score, entering it after each turn.
 The score value of each letter is indicated by a number at the bottom of the tile.
-The score value of a blank is zero.

-9. H Th sc R Ne 9.
-Th

-2. The score for each turn is the sum of the letter values in each word(s) formed or modified on that turn, plus the additional points obtained from placing letters on premium squares.

-3. Premium Letter Squares: A gray square doubles the score of a letter placed on it; a charcoal square triples the letter score.

-4. Premium Word Squares: The score for an entire word is doubled when one of its letters is placed on a gold square; it is tripled when one of its letters is placed on a red square.
-Include premiums for double or triple letter values, if any, before doubling or tripling the word score.

-If a word covers two premium word squares, the score is doubled and then re-doubled (4 times the letter count), or tripled and then re-tripled (9 times the letter count).
-NOTE: The center \star square is a gold square, which doubles the score for the first word.

-5. Letter and word premiums count only on the turn in which they are played.
-On later turns, letters already played on premium squares count at face value.

-6. When a blank tile is played on a gold or red square, the value of the word is doubled or tripled, even though the blank itself has no score value.

-7. When two or more words are formed in the same play, each is scored.
+The score value of a blank is zero. - 2.
+The score for each turn is the sum of the letter values in each word(s) formed or modified on that turn, plus the additional points obtained from placing letters on premium squares. - 3.
+Premium Letter Squares: A light blue square doubles the score of a letter placed on it; a dark blue square triples the letter score. - 4.
+Premium Word Squares: The score for an entire word is doubled when one of its letters is placed on a pink square; it is tripled when one of its letters is placed on an red square.
+Include premiums for double or triple letter values, if any, before doubling or tripling the word score. - If a word covers two premium word squares, the score is doubled and then re-doubled (4 times the letter count), or tripled and then re-tripled (9 times the letter count).
+NOTE: The center square is a pink square, which doubles the score for the first word. - 5.
+Letter and word premiums count only on the turn in which they are played.
+On later turns, letters already played on premium squares count at face value. - 6.
+When a blank tile is played on a pink or red square, the value of the word is doubled or tripled, even though the blank itself has no score value. - 7.
+When two or more words are formed in the same play, each is scored.
 The common letter is counted (with full premium value, if any) for each word.
-(See Turns 3, 4 and 5 on the reverse.)
+(See Turns 3, 4 and 5 on page 4.) - 8.
+BINGO!

-8. BINGO!
 If you play seven tiles on a turn, it's a Bingo.
-You score a premium of 50 points after totaling your score for the turn.
+You score a premium of 50 points after totaling your score for the turn. - 9.
 Unplayed Letters: When the game ends, each player's score is reduced by the sum of their unplayed letters.
 In addition, if a player used all of their letters, the sum of the other players' unplayed letters is added to that player's score.